 Linux on Power offers enhanced RAS capabilities not commonly found in other 32- and 64-bit Linux x86 environments.

-With IBM Power processor-based systems you get RAS characteristics not commonly found in server families running the Linux OS and your mission-critical applications see a higher level of support than in other 32- or 64-bit x86 Linux environments.
-SUSE Linux Enterprise Server exposes key RAS tenets of the Power platform, supporting IBM Power's RAS capabilities such as hardware redundancy and live partition migration from one managed system to another, and provides the only Linux-based high availability offering available for IBM Power Systems.
+With IBM Power processor-based systems you get RAS characteristics not commonly found in server families running the Linux operating system and your mission-critical applications see a higher level of support than in 64-bit x86 Linux environments.
+SUSE Linux Enterprise Server 12 for IBM Power on IBM POWER8 exposes key RAS tenets of the Power platform, supporting IBM Power’s RAS capabilities such as hardware redundancy and resource affinity.

 Supported PowerLinux technologies and their associated benefits include: